Purple Rain (song): Prince's explanation of meaning

 Prince explained the meaning of the song as follows: "When there's blood in the sky... red and blue = purple.
 Purple rain pertains to the end of the world and being with the one you love and letting your faith/God guide you through the purple rain."
 The title track of Prince's preceding album, 1999, included similar references to a doomed ending under a purple sky ("...could have sworn it was Judgment Day, the sky was all purple...").
-The name for the song originates from the 1972 song "Ventura Highway" by the band America.
+The name for the song originated from the lyrics to the 1972 song "Ventura Highway" by the band America.

 Song structure

-"Purple Rain" is written in the key of B-flat major, opens with a lone guitar quickly followed by live drumming and a prominent Yamaha CP70 Electric grand piano, evoking images of church gospel music.
-Three verses are each followed by a chorus, with a building emotional delivery.
+"Purple Rain" is written in the key of B-flat major.
 In the context of the film, each verse ties into a different strained relationship Prince's character has and his desire to reconcile.
 The song is dedicated to his father in the movie, not ex-girlfriend Denise Matthews better known as Vanity.
-After the final chorus, a guitar solo takes over the song.
-The song ends with a piano solo and orchestral strings.
 Prince's vocal range spans from the low note of B♭2 to the high note of C♯6.